gro-intelligence/api-client/docs/faq.rst

 Radio Frequency Interferences (RFI) can limit the quality of remotely sensed data in some regions.
 For more information see `Radio Frequency Interference Effects On SMOS <other#radio-frequency-interference-effects-on-smos>`_.

-What do I get a warning about data containing 'historical' regions?
+What do warnings about 'historical' regions mean?
 -------------------------------------------------------------------

 `Historical regions <gro-ontology#historical>` behave just like other regions, any data that exists can be accessed the same way as data for